Coras FC: History

-Before the start of the 2018-19 season, it was announced the founding of a new team called Coras de Nayarit F.C., the new club arose from the purchase of the Acatlán F.C. license, team that was champion of the Third Division in 2017-18 season, which could not promote by not meeting the requirements of Serie A. Coras de Nayarit was a team made up of local businessmen and the state government.
+Before the start of the 2018-19 season, it was announced the founding of a new team called Coras de Nayarit F.C., the new club arose from the purchase of the Acatlán franchise license and its relocation to Tepic, team that was champion of the Tercera División de México in the 2017-18 season, which could not promote by not meeting the requirements of Serie A. Coras de Nayarit was a team made up of local businessmen and the state government.
 In June 2020 this team was put on hiatus due to financial problems derived from COVID-19, so it did not participate in the 2020-21 season.

 In July 2021 the team was resumed to continue participating in Serie A, however, due to changes in the administration the club was renamed as Coras F.C.
+In addition, the club created a reserve team to play in the Tercera División de México.

+On June 28, 2023 the Liga Premier team was relocated to Piedras Negras, Coahuila, however they provisionally kept the original name.
+While the Liga TDP reserved team remained in Tepic for a little while, the directive argued the lack of conditions to play in Tepic due to the poor condition of the Estadio Nicolás Álvarez Ortega and the problems to use the Estadio Olímpico Santa Teresita.

+On July 5, 2024, Coras FC was put on hiatus by its board due to economic and financial problems and a lack of interest and sponsors to help cover the team's operating expenses in the Liga Premier.
+The team was not reactivated for the 2025–26 season and was officially dissolved in accordance with the regulations.

 Stadium

+Since 2023 Coras F.C. plays its home games at Estadio Sección 123, located in Piedras Negras, Coahuila.
+The venue has a capacity to accommodate 6,000 people.

-Since 2021 Coras Fútbol Club play their home matches at the Estadio Olímpico Santa Teresita in Tepic, Nayarit.
+Between 2021 and 2023 Coras Fútbol Club played their home matches at the Estadio Olímpico Santa Teresita in Tepic, Nayarit.
 The stadium capacity is 4,000 people.
 It is owned by the state of Nayarit, and its surface is covered by natural grass.
 The stadium was opened in 2014.

-Alternatively, the team also plays some matches in the Estadio Nicolás Álvarez Ortega in Tepic, Nayarit.
+Alternatively, the team also played some matches in the Estadio Nicolás Álvarez Ortega in Tepic, Nayarit.
 The stadium capacity is 12,271 people.
 It is also owned by Nayarit, and its surface is covered by natural grass.
 The stadium was opened in 2011.
 It was the club's main stadium until 2020, however, in 2021 it was decided to stop using this field because it is far from the urban area of Tepic.